AmirrezaSH007/cse15l-lab-reports/lab3.md

 . many more
 ```
 * **`grep -r "^import" ./technical/`**
-  This command searches for lines that start with "import" in all files under the ./technical directory recursively.
-It's helpful for identifying import statements in programming projects.
+  Again, This command does the same as above, but searches for lines that start with "import" in all files under the ./technical directory recursively.

 ```
 ./technical//government/About_LSC/Strategic_report.txt:important to the creation of a world-class delivery system as state ./technical//government/About_LSC/Strategic_report.txt:important consulting and facilitative assistance with configuration